-In this article we are going to compare Amazon EC2 vs Lightsail in terms of their usage conditions, benefits and pricing model, so you could be able to choose the right option under the given circumstances.
+In this article we are going to compare Amazon EC2 and Lightsail in terms of their usage conditions, benefits, and pricing models, so you will be able to choose the right option under the given circumstances.

-First let me go through a short introduction of each.
+First, let me go through a short introduction to each.

-Like any other cloud based computing platform, EC2 provides computing capability in one of world’s best cloud environment.
+Like any other cloud based computing platform, EC2 provides computing capability in one of the world’s best cloud environments.
 It comprises of virtual servers, security groups, networking and storage.

 What is Amazon Lightsail:

-Amazon Lightsail is a pre configured environment, which provides everything needed to launch and deploy a project.
-In simple words, you can say that Lightsail is a subset of EC2 which offers a previously set options to choose, according to the project requirement, including SSD based storage, DNS management, static ip, computing environment and above all of these, a fixed price.
+Amazon Lightsail is a pre-configured environment that provides everything needed to launch and deploy a project.
+In simple words, you can say that Lightsail is a subset of EC2 which offers previously set options to choose from, according to the project requirements, including SSD based storage, DNS management, static IP, computing environment, and, above all of these, a fixed price.

 Here is a brief comparison of Amazon EC2 vs Lighsail.